MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/security.md

   - Note: After TLS, header rewriting takes place.
 This is required for many web application development scenarios.
 - The connection between the tunnel relay and tunnel host is E2E encrypted as described above.

-### Anti-phishing protection
+## Anti-phishing protection

-When connecting to a web forwarding url for the first time, users are presented with an interstitial anti-phishing page.
+When connecting to a web-forwarding url for the first time, users are presented with an interstitial anti-phishing page.

 Under any of the following circumstances, the page is skipped:
 - The request uses a method other than `GET`